transparency-everywhere/position-api/readme.md

 Solution to access machine readable AIS Data.
 This solution uses the free web solutions to crawl the data and returns them in json.

+As this repo is a successor to the ais-api, lecacy parts are added (see legacy) Those will be removed in future versions.

 ## How to use

 ### Paths